 Therefore, if you own an SDIRA, it is crucial to perform your due diligence and see that you and your custodian complete the proper items to reap the full benefit of your investments.

-If you are unsure what steps are necessary to report taxing for your self-directed IRA, here are few helpful tips.
+If you are still determining what steps are necessary to report taxes for your self-directed IRA, here are a few helpful tips.

 Owner Actions and Responsibilities